How to make a healthy chili with chicken – Chili con pollo with kale

 It’s been a long way since the first chili I made for my friends up until the point where I am at now – about 12 years of cooking and countless hours in the kitchen.
 While it was so long ago, I can still remember so much of that evening all rather vividly.

 It was really harsh winter in Germany with knee-high snow the first time I cooked food for friends.
 We wanted something warming and filling for a night of drinking.
 Two of my friends fought their way to the supermarket and had to push 3 cars out of snow banks during their trip.
 In the meantime, I was prepping stuff in the kitchen at a friend’s place, waiting for them to come back.
 The first chili I made was a recipe I got from the brother of a friend who was known for his chili.
 Maybe this is something that I wanted as well – being known for my food.
 However, the first chili I made resembled a brown muddy substance, which my German friends sarcastically called “Knastpudding” (prison pudding).
 It’s only function was basically to act as a base for an evening of booze.
 The evening wasn’t about delicious food, it was about having fun with friends, spending time, making memories.
 Still, it was the first time I consciously realized how food brings people together and that I took all the family gatherings somehow for granted.
-If food was a way to enjoy time with my friends even more I was more than willing to bring make effort.
+If food was a way to enjoy time with my friends even more I was more than willing to make that effort.

 In the last 12 years I’ve made countless chilies, but that first evening and all the feelings attached somehow stuck and never went away.
 I learned so much more about spices and layering flavours, but at heart cooking remains my way to show love and make people happy.
 This recipe is very special to me as it represents my progress and dedication throughout the years.
 If you find something you love: stick with it!